 With an all-aluminum wire feed drive that mounts both 4-inch and 8-inch wire spools, the build quality of the Forney Easy Weld 140 MP is evident throughout the machine.
-DC TIG isn’t really suitable for welding aluminum, but with the MIG process and a optional spoolgun, you can weld aluminum up to 1/8-inch thick.
+DC TIG isn’t really suitable for welding aluminum, but with the MIG process and an optional spool gun, you can weld aluminum up to 1/8-inch thick (full review here).

 The Forney Easy Weld 140 MP has an infinitely adjustable output range from 10 to 140 amps, allowing you to weld from 32 gauge sheet metal up to 1/4-inch steel.
 To use the gas MIG or TIG processes rather than stick and flux core, you’ll need to buy a gas regulator and a TIG torch.

 - AC and DC TIG and stick welder

 - Powered by IGBT inverter

 - Wide output range 10 to 225 amps

 - AC and pulse frequency 200 hertz